EionRobb/PHP-DotNet-Bridge/README.md

 PHP-DotNet-Bridge
 =================

 A PHP <-> .NET bridge via VB.net Reflection.
 Similar to PHP's DOTNET class (http://php.net/manual/en/class.dotnet.php) but more awesome.
+Based on code that used to be on sourceforge (see https://www.codeproject.com/Articles/113720/Universal-COM-Callable-Wrapper and https://sourceforge.net/projects/universalccw/ )

 Differences from DOTNET
 -----------------------